The US and China trade war will not be what you might see in an action-packed comic movie.

 It always strikes me as odd that the media and politicians see a move like this and say, “What is Trump thinking?”
 Isn’t it obvious?
 Trade negotiations, foreign policy, even domestic agendas aren’t driven by hard lines.
 They get somewhere by giving a little.
 The world is based on compromise.
 What ZTE did was wrong.
 But if they can be used to get US trade back on par with China, do they need to be taught a lesson?

 I understand the trade war concerns.
 Prices of goods will go up.
 That is a definite.
 Ironic, how liberals scream about the prices going up but aren’t concerned about the slave labor that allowed the goods to be so cheap.

 If Trump can bring the trade deficit down, even a little, it adds another component of growth to this economy.
 If we want to become a strong economic entity for our children it starts with some sacrifice right now.

 Which brings me back to my Marvel heroes.
 I don’t wanna ruin the plot of the Infinity War, but at one point it seems the universe is doomed.
 There is no way to overcome Thanos’ power.

 But, they don’t give up.
 They find a way through the slimmest of margins to save the day.

 I just wish when I was done reenacting the story, the action figures had, “Made in America” stamped on their feet.

-Article last modified on May 24, 2018.
+Article last modified on July 17, 2018.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: Trade War, What Is It Good For?
+Mobile users may also access the AMP Version: Us and China Trade War, What Is It Good For?
 Actually Something - AMP.